 Construct will use all available CPU cores to encode imported audio, which is useful if you need to import a lot of audio files.
 The progress of encoding is displayed in the table of files.
 Once all encoding is done, you can click Import to add them to the project.

 Categorise audio files correctly

 It is important to organise audio files appropriately.
 Audio files in the Sounds project folder are loaded completely before playing, but files in the Music folder are streamed.
 This means if a music track is accidentally put in the Sounds folder, it would have to load completely before it can start playing.
 However, audio in the Music folder can start playing much more quickly since it is streamed, and also uses less memory for long tracks.

 There is not one audio format that can play across all browsers and platforms with built-in support.
-To avoid having to use multiple audio formats, Construct uses its own decoder for platforms that do not have built-in support for WebM Opus.
-This software decoder is used for Safari, all browsers on iOS, and Microsoft Edge.
+To avoid having to use multiple audio formats, Construct uses its own WebM Opus decoder for Safari & iOS, which are the last platforms left that do not have built-in support for WebM Opus.

 The following formats can be imported to Construct.
-PCM WAV files are recommended.
-Not all files are converted, as noted below.
+PCM WAV or FLAC files are recommended.

 - PCM WAV (.wav): converted to WebM Opus

 - WebM (.webm): copied to project if Opus, else converted to Opus

 - MPEG-4 AAC (.m4a): converted to WebM Opus in most browsers (note this is lossy)